Crypto Trading Bot Safety: API Keys, Permissions, and Risk Controls (2026 Guide)

 - separate keys per strategy/environment

-Risk controls you must have (crypto-specific)
+Risk controls to include (crypto-specific)

 Minimum set: